DougallWinship/deform/docs/Examples.md

 > **_NOTE:_** There is no checking of the generated HTML for correctness.
 It's up to you to get it right!

 ### Deform\Component
 Components are built using Deform\Html.
-Where appropriate they are provided with a wrapper and a label by default.
+Where appropriate they are provided with a wrapper, and optionally a label, hint and error.
 ```php
 use \Deform\Component\ComponentFactory as Component;